cmugpi/cmugpi.github.io/topics/bash/globbing-ranges/index.md

 ## Globbing

-Part of Bash's power comes from it's ability to carry out file name expansion in a process known as "globbing".
+Part of Bash's power comes from its ability to carry out file name expansion in a process known as "globbing".
 Globbing is a process whereby certain special "wildcard" symbols are expanded into a matching set of filenames.